poppito/poppito.github.io/_posts/2025-06-10-AWS-Lambda-calling-GenAI-model.md

 }
 ```

-Remember when we unpacked "cross-region inference" above?
+Remember when we unpacked `cross-region inference` above?
 Well, that's really why we need two ARNs in our lambda service role.
 One is to call the foundation model across multiple regions ("the cross region") part, and the other to make the call through to the inference profile.
 Getting my head around the nuances of why we need both was probably the most challenging part of building this app.

 # Lambda configuration